-What is Flame Retardant Fabric?
+What Is Flame Retardant Fabric?

 Flame retardant fabric is where if a fabric is set fire to, it is not going to burn quickly and transfer to other things in the room.
 Any type of accommodation will have to meet British standards on flame retardancy, so it is an important thing to take into consideration for any establishment that deals in accommodation.

-Flame Retardant Terminology
+Inherently Flame Retardant

 ‘Inherently Flame Retardant’ means fabrics that are woven with naturally flame-resistant fibres and meet the fire standards without having to be treated with other chemicals.